jbcodeforce/shift_left_utils/docs/index.md

 The list of important features supported:

-* [x] Support taking SQL / dbt sql scripts and migrate them, using LLM to speed up a migration to Apache Flink SQL.
+* [x] Migrate SQL / dbt sql scripts to Apache Flink SQL, using LLM compatible with OpenAI SDK.
 It supports understanding the static relationship between source SQL tables
-* [x] Support defining code structure to manage Flink statements with DDL, DML, Makefile (wrapper on top of Confluent Cli).
+* [x] Define code structure to manage Flink statements with DDL, DML, Makefile (wrapper on top of Confluent Cli).
 * [x] Build table inventory for a project with metadata to help automate CI/CD work or supporting the shift_left tool itself
 * [x] Create metadata about a pipeline for a given Flink Statement: those metadata includes, name, type of Flink statement (stateless, stateful), what are the direct ancestors of the flink statement, what are the descendants, users of the current Flink statement.
+* [x] Assessing statement complexity in term of number of different type of joins: number_of_regular_joins, number_of_left_joins, number_of_right_joins, number_of_inner_joins, number_of_outer_joins
 * [x] Build an execution plan for each pipeline to understand what needs to be started and redeployed to avoid brute force deployment.
 Execution plan is a topological sorted graph which helps to start Flink statements that are needed before other statements
 * [x] Deploy execution plan, with constraints on forcing restart of ancestors (or not), update descendants or not.
 * [x] Support grouping Flink statements per directory (reflecting the medallion structure of the project: sources, intermediates, dimensions, facts and views), or as a product (data as a product) as an orthogonal view of the medallion view), or as a list of table / Flink statements or a unique table/Flink statement.